haddocc/sf-metadata-backupper/README.md

 to retrieve and deploy. ~~We are going to split this up in 2 files, one with `CustomObjects` and one without.
 This is because if there are references to CustomObjects in other metadata type you get errors.
-So generally we first deploy the CustomObjects before referencing them.~~
+So generally we first deploy the CustomObjects before referencing them.~~ Striked through instruction is only necessary if you include both managed and unmanaged components in package.xml

 To backup manually:
 1. Run `./backup.sh`